-Our program offers a 3-year undergraduate/graduate Master in Occupational Therapy program.
+Our current program offers a 3-year undergraduate/graduate Master in Occupational Therapy program.
 This type of program is also known as a 2 + 3.
 Students typically complete 2 years of pre-requisite courses and then apply to the program.
 Once admitted students complete an additional 3 years, 2 years undergraduate followed by 1 year of graduate studies.
 Students can also apply to the program after they have completed a Bachelor’s degree and the pre-requisite courses.

 Students receive two degrees while in the program, a Bachelor of Arts in Human Performance and Health and a Masters of Occupational Therapy.
 For over 15 years, our program has been committed to excellence in occupational therapist education.